-- 5.4.4 Roadway access to developments should be in accordance with the appropriate Province of Alberta regulations regarding highway safety and access. - 5.4.5 Design and location of future accesses should be addressed at time of Area Structure Plan (ASP) development, subdivision application or development permit application, as applicable. - 5.4.6 Service roads may be required subject to the intensity and scale of future developments.
+5.4.5 Roadway access to developments should be in accordance with the appropriate Province of

+- Alberta regulations regarding highway safety and access. - 5.4.6 Design and location of future accesses should be addressed at the time of an Area Structure Plan (ASP) development, subdivision application or development permit application, as applicable. - 5.4.7 Service roads may be required subject to the intensity and scale of future developments.